sfl0r3nz05/FiwareDevModeForPositionSystem/README.md

 ## To Do

-1. Create an unsecure branch
-2. Create a secure branch
+1. Create a full secure branch
-3. Create more endpoints for the API
-4. Create a production repository based on Kubernetes